Charge transport properties in a novel holographic quantum phase transition model: AC conductivity

-Firstly, we try to fit the low-frequency AC conductivity at extremal low temperature ($T=0.0001$) by the standard Drude formula \eqref{Drude formula}.
+We firstly try to fit the low-frequency AC conductivity at extremal low temperature ($T=0.0001$) by the standard Drude formula \eqref{Drude formula}.
 As expected, for the normal metallic phase, the AC conductivity at low frequency can be well fitted by the standard Drude formula (the first plot in Fig.\ref{fit different k at T 0.0001 Drude}).
-However, if the system is in the novel metallic phase, the standard Drude formula is violated (the second and third plots in Fig.\ref{fit different k at T 0.0001 Drude}).
+However, in the novel metallic phase, the peak is suppressed and becomes flat.
+It is easy to find that the standard Drude formula is violated (the second and third plots in Fig.\ref{fit different k at T 0.0001 Drude}).
 This observation prompts us to resort to a modified Drude formula, and we shall again borrow the modified Drude formula \eqref{Holographic modify formula}.

+Fig.\ref{fit different k at T 0.0001 Modify} shows the numerical fitting results by the modified Drude formula \eqref{Holographic modify formula}.
+This fitting works exceptionally well in both metallic phases.
+Further, we also quantitatively evaluate this fitting by the merit function \eqref{error}.
+To this end, we show the merit function $\bar{\chi}^2$ for our fitting in Table \ref{ta-4}.
+The merit function $\bar{\chi}^2$ is easily seen to be on the order of $10^{-6}$ or even smaller.
+Therefore, we validate that the modified Drude formula \eqref{Holographic modify formula} does fit well.